Research Projects

 Noah T. Curran and Minkyoung Cho and Ryan Feng and Liangkai Liu and Brian Jay Tang and Pedram Mohajer Ansari and Alkim Domeke and Mert D. Pesé and Kang G. Shin

-A research paper examining the security and safety challenges in autonomous vehicles (AVs).
-We provide a comprehensive analysis of AV vulnerabilities, including surveillance risks, sensor system reliability, adversarial attacks, and regulatory concerns.
-I contributed to the writing and survey for the surveillance and environmental safety/security risks.
-Our paper showed the need for standardized security frameworks.
+A survey paper examining security and safety challenges in autonomous vehicles (AVs).
+E.g., AV vulnerabilities, including surveillance risks, sensor system reliability, adversarial attacks, and regulatory concerns.
+Contribution: writing for surveillance and environmental safety risks.

 Steward: Natural Language Web Automation